FACK1/safa-shaima/README.md

 - HTML structure :
-our website is a  page contains a title for website with background , then will find a box to enter the name for the food  in the same line have a button to search for the food .
+our website is a  page contains a title for website with background , then will find a box to enter the name for the movie  in the same line have a button to search for the movie and button to add movies  .